 Businesses also have an excellent reason to utilize WhatsApp for promotions and build deep customer relationships.
-WhatsApp messages have an open rate higher than 90% in most countries, and customers are more likely to respond to WhatsApp messages than to emails or any other form of communication.
+WhatsApp messages have a 98% open rate and customers are more likely to respond to WhatsApp messages than to emails or any other form of communication.
 Plus, WhatsApp messages are received in real-time as chat messages, and don’t end up in a junk folder like emails.

 On average, a user opens WhatsApp around 23 to 25 times daily, and recipients read 80% of messages within five minutes.
 You can see how WhatsApp has the potential to speed up your communications, improve brand visibility, increase customer engagement, convert leads into customers, boost your sales, and more.

 If you’d like to learn more about how WhatsApp fares against email, read What converts better, email marketing or WhatsApp marketing.